prog4biol/pfb2023/workshops/Protein_Function_Annotation/README.md

 4. Click the teal "Search" button and wait until complete (~2 mins).
 5. Once the search is complete, Click "Group Actions" (on the right), then select "Download All".
 You will get a JSON file that will be named similar to this: 20231021-172942-29.json
 6. Parse the downloaded JSON file using the `json` module to "load" the data into your script.
 Extract the GO term information (`id` and `name`) from the PANTHER (`PTHR*`) matches data structure to see if there are recurring GO terms in our stem cell proliferation gene list.
 You can try this from scratch or use [the provided script](parseIPRSjson.py) and fill in a few keys to get the GO term information (`id` and `name`).
 7. In the same script, determine if there is a Pfam domain that is recurring in our stem cell proliferation gene list.
 Extract the Pfam (`PF*`) signature information (`accession`, `name`, and `description`) for each.
 You can try this from scratch or use my script and fill in a few keys to get the Pfam domain hits.
+8. In the same script add a block to extract GO term from Interproscan hit section.
+This is found in the entry dictionary.
+Use the PFAM python block and the PANTER python blocks as a model.
-8. If you finish all the other questions, look through your IPRSCAN results to pick another type of domain/motif hit (i.e, Coils, TMHMM, SignalP_EUK).
+9. Look through your IPRSCAN results to pick another type of domain/motif hit (i.e, Coils, TMHMM, SignalP_EUK).
 Add code to your parser, following the a similar format to Pfam domain extraction, to extract the new protein domain/motif information.
-9. The format of the results that are printed out in [the provided script](parseIPRSjson.py) are not pretty.
+11. The format of the results that are printed out in [the provided script](parseIPRSjson.py) are not pretty.
 Reformat them.